ahgarawani/ecommerce-logs-pipeline/README.md

 Ensure all dependencies are installed and properly configured before running the pipeline.

-> **WARNING:** The pipeline is designed to run on a linux virtual machine that has the Hadoop ecosystem pre-configured on it.
+> **WARNING:** The pipeline is designed to run on a CentOS virtual machine that has the Hadoop ecosystem pre-configured on it.
 It was provided by the course instructor.

 ## Getting Started